robsonalvesdevbr/mcp-gateway/README.md

 ![build](https://github.com/docker/mcp-cli/actions/workflows/ci.yml/badge.svg)

-A Docker CLI plugin that provides a gateway for the Model Context Protocol (MCP), enabling seamless integration between AI language models and Docker-based tool servers.
+A Docker CLI plugin that provides a gateway for the Model Context Protocol (MCP), enabling seamless integration between AI language models and Docker-based MCP servers.

 ## What is MCP?